Scenario

 The rules can take into account any employee data available at the time of people integration sync, both PlusPlus data and data supplied by your HRIS data source.

-Because rules run nightly, the conditions you set up are evaluated at least once per day.
+Because rules run at least nightly, the conditions you set up are evaluated at least once per day.
 Rather than duplicating an action if conditions are met in consecutive runs of a rule, the system ignores the met condition.
 For example, if on a Monday, a new engineering hire meets the condition of a rule and is assigned to an onboarding track as result, the new engineer will not be assigned the same track when the rule runs on Tuesday, even if they meet the conditions of the rule.

 See also